Jun711/jun711.github.io/_posts/2019-08-11-convert-aws-polly-synthesized-speech-from-pcm-to-wav-format.md

 ## What is PCM
 After reading about [WAV](https://en.wikipedia.org/wiki/WAV){:target="view_window"} and [PCM](https://en.wikipedia.org/wiki/Pulse-code_modulation){:target="view_window"} Wikipedia pages, I realized that WAV audio format is raw audio data in PCM format plus audio file headers.

-Quoted from Wiki, definition of PCM as following:
+Quoted from Wiki, definition of PCM is as following:
 > Pulse-code modulation (PCM) is a method used to digitally represent sampled analog signals.
 It is the standard form of digital audio in computers, compact discs, digital telephony and other digital audio applications.

 ## Python Wave Module